 Further information and written details about our product and services are available from any of our branches or from Customer Information, PO Box 757, Hemel Hempstead, Hertfordshire HP2 4SS.

 The Terms are governed by and interpreted in accordance with the laws of England and Wales and the courts of the above jurisdiction will have non-exclusive jurisdiction in respect of any dispute which may arise in connection with the Terms or your use of the Site.

-Should you wish to contact HSBC Bank plc please refer to the Contact Us menu which can be found on each page of this site.
+Should you wish to contact HSBC UK Bank plc please refer to the Contact Us menu which can be found on each page of this site.